reactive/data-client/docs/core/concepts/validation.md

 ### All fields check

-Here's a recipe for checking that every defined field is present.
+[validateRequired()](/rest/api/validateRequired) can be used to check if all defined fields are present.

 <HooksPlayground fixtures={[
 {